qimingweng/react-popover-control/README.md

 ## This project is very new

-Until I hit version `0.1.0`, expect there to be lots of breaking changes.
+Until version `0.1.0`, expect there to be lots of breaking changes.
 If you're curious, I encourage you to look at the code, it's not very complex, so perhaps use it as inspiration for your own component if you need it to work exactly the way you want.
 I'm building customizability as I go.

 ## Download